 Is Negative Gearing Worth It?

 Negative gearing is one of Australia's most discussed tax strategies.
 But does the tax benefit actually make you better off?
-Here's the reality.
+Here's the reality — even at the highest marginal rate, you're still losing money each year unless capital growth makes it up.

 A property is negatively geared when your expenses (loan interest, rates, insurance, repairs) exceed your rental income.
 The resulting loss can be deducted from your other income, reducing your tax.